 By Jason Frierson

-Jason Frierson, a Democrat, is the speaker of the Assembly.
+Jason Frierson, is speaker and a Democratic member of the Assembly.